japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMasterEndpoint.md

 = [[MapOutputTrackerMasterEndpoint]] MapOutputTrackerMasterEndpoint

-*MapOutputTrackerMasterEndpoint* is a xref:rpc:RpcEndpoint.adoc[RpcEndpoint] for xref:scheduler:MapOutputTrackerMaster.adoc[MapOutputTrackerMaster] to <<receiveAndReply, handle>> the following messages:
+*MapOutputTrackerMasterEndpoint* is a rpc:RpcEndpoint.md[RpcEndpoint] for scheduler:MapOutputTrackerMaster.md[MapOutputTrackerMaster] to <<receiveAndReply, handle>> the following messages:

 * <<GetMapOutputStatuses, GetMapOutputStatuses>>
 * <<StopMapOutputTracker, StopMapOutputTracker>>